Amazon Statistics and Facts: Company Growth, User Trends, and More

 The company’s growth has been explosive to say the least, so it’s safe to say it has successfully achieved its mission to be the most customer-centric company on earth, and the biggest “everything store” in the world.

-The Most Fascinating Amazon Facts for 2024 - Editor's Choice
+Key Amazon Statistics for 2025 - Editor's Choice

 Early Days and Initial Growth

-It turned out to be a pretty powerful - and apt - name for the company, as Amazon stats indicate that the company is dominating the eCommerce industry globally.
+It turned out to be a pretty powerful - and apt - name for the company, as numbers indicate that the company is dominating the eCommerce industry globally.

 Order 10 books and pay for one – The loophole that saved Amazon from bankruptcy.